WDI-SEA/python-exercises/readme.md

 Let's practice using loops, conditionals, arrays, hashes, and methods in Ruby.

+##Getting Started

+* Fork and clone this repository
+* Run `bundle install` to install dependencies
+  * Run `rubocop` to lint your code

+##requirements

-Inside this folder are a few ruby files with exercises written in comments.
+Inside this folder are a few Ruby files with exercises written in comments.
 Fork and clone this repository and complete the exercises.

-You can run a file using ruby like so:
+You can run a file using Ruby like so:

 ```
-ruby 01loops.rb
+ruby src/01loops.rb
 ```